 Tawny owls can be quite difficult to spot as they are extremely territorial, however we’ll let you in on a tip – The songbirds will give away their location by making a big commotion when they spot a tawny owl, so if you hear a commotion of little birds tweeting, keep your eyes peeled and get the camera at the ready!

 You may recall the Holgates team chattering about a resident tawny owl which loves our park so much, he returns again and again!
-Boomerang keeps trying to invite himself back into his parent’s home - you can read about when he returned in February last year here.
+Boomerang keeps trying to invite himself back into his parent’s home.

 A scarce wader, this stunning bird is unmistakable.
 It feeds on aquatic insects, worms and crustaceans so can be found wondering around and sweeping near shallow water.
 This is how it finds its breakfast, lunch, dinner, and snacks; it sweeps from side to side over the water in the hope of grabbing a bite to eat.
 It can also be seen in estuaries and mudflats at the coast as this is where they breed – on exposed mud in a dug-out scrape.

 If lucky you may catch a wild Avocet, or you could visit Leighton Moss Nature Reserve where the Avocets love to hang out.
 You can see them from the hides overlooking the Allen and Eric Morecambe Pools – especially in Spring and Summer.

 Bitterns are actually one of the UK’s most rare and threatened birds; and one of the most beautiful.
 They are shy and spend most of their time hidden away in large reedbeds, where they feed on fish and eels.